cse-sim/cse/doc/src/shared/dhwheater-doc.md

 whASHPSrcZn and whASHPSrcT cannot both be specified.

-<%= member_table(
+{{
+  member_table({
-  units: "",
+    "units": "",
-  legal_range: "name of a ZONE",
+    "legal_range": "name of a ZONE",
-  default: "whZoneIf no zone is specified by input or default, heat extracted by ASHP has no effect.",
+    "default": "whZoneIf no zone is specified by input or default, heat extracted by ASHP has no effect.", "required": "No",
-  required: "No",
-  variability: "constant")
-  %>
+    "variability": "constant"
+  })
+}}

 **whASHPSrcT=*float***